pie-dao/monorepo/apps/backend/README.md

 git push <your-remote> main
 ```

+## Troubleshooting

+There are some known issues with the project that are outlined here:

+- There is a bandwidth bottleneck between the app and Atlas, so make sure that if you are running queries that return huge payloads (eg: `>1MB`) then please use projections to limit the size of the payload (only query the fields you read).

 ## Test

 In order to be able to quickly test the whole project, we strongly recommend you to use a local mongoDB in Docker.